 Surf Point Foundation is a proud member of the Alliance of Artist Communities.

 Surf Point Foundation is a 501c3 private non-operating foundation registered in the State of Maine.
 Our full financial information can be found on our Guidestar Profile.
-Please be in touch with us if you are interested in making a donation of any kind, or if you would like to sign up for our email list.
+Please be in touch if you are interested in making a donation of any kind, or to sign up for our email list.
 We can be reached at info[at]surfpointfoundation[dot]org or by mail at: Surf Point Foundation, P.O.
 Box 446, York, ME 03909-0446.
 And follow us on Instagram: surfpoint_maine.